Updated on: October 1, 2024

 Short on time?
 Here's the best Android password manager in 2024:

-• 🥇 1Password: Unbreakable encryption, advanced 2FA options, excellent password generation, seamless auto-fill, easy password sharing, and much more.
+- 🥇 1Password : Offers unbreakable encryption, advanced 2FA options, excellent password generation, seamless auto-fill, easy password sharing, and much more.
+Its Android app is really easy to use, and it offers highly affordable plans for individuals and families.

-I tested every password manager in the Google Play Store, and I was surprised to learn that only a few apps offer better functionality than Android’s built-in password manager.
-A lot of the so-called “password managers” in the Google Play Store are actually phishing apps designed to steal people’s passwords.
-One fake password manager even tried to install ransomware on my phone!
+I tested every password manager I could find on the Google Play Store, and I was surprised to learn that only a few apps offer better functionality than Android’s built-in password manager.
+A lot of the so-called “password managers” on the Google Play Store lack important features like password auditing or sharing, and others use weak encryption that can’t properly secure your data.
+Some even try to upsell you products or services you don’t need!

 🥇1.
 1Password — Best Android Password Manager in 2024

 1Password is the best Android password manager I’ve tested.
-It comes with all industry-standard features (256-bit AES encryption, zero-knowledge protocol, etc.), a good range of extra tools that simplify password management, and a highly intuitive Android app.
+It comes with all industry-standard features (256-bit AES encryption, zero-knowledge protocol, etc.), a good range of extra tools that simplify password management, and a highly intuitive Android app that’s really easy to use.

 1Password provides a variety of additional security features to help Android users keep their information secure, such as:

-• Two-factor authentication (2FA).
+- Two-factor authentication (2FA).
 1Password syncs with one-time password apps like Authy, as well as USB authenticators like YubiKey to improve vault security.
-1Password’s built-in authenticator also makes it easy to authenticate your 2FA-compatible logins online.
+1Password’s built-in authenticator also makes it easy to authenticate your 2FA-compatible logins and integrates smoothly with Android’s biometric login options.

-• Watchtower.
+- Watchtower.
 This all-in-one breach monitoring and password auditing tool checks the dark web for data breaches and scans your password vault for weak passwords.
 It then notifies you if you have passwords that need to be changed.
+My favorite part is, it’s easy to update compromised passwords on the go, and you can do it in just a few taps on your Android.

 Moreover, the auto-fill feature allows you to save a new account or update an existing password without leaving the app or website you’re on.
 1Password will give you the option to either fill the details in once or update the login item for future auto-fill.
 This integration means you rarely have to toggle back and forth between 1Password and the app you’re using.